sfigg/commercialization-public/docset/manufacture/iot/replace-a-driver-in-an-existing-bsp.md

 ## <span id="Update_the_project_s_configuration_files"></span><span id="update_the_project_s_configuration_files"></span><span id="UPDATE_THE_PROJECT_S_CONFIGURATION_FILES"></span>Update the project's configuration files

-Add the new driver.
-While you're here, add the apps and other test packages that you created in Lab 1 and in [Lab 2a: Add a driver to an image](add-a-driver-to-an-image.md).

 1. Open your product's test configuration file: **C:\\IoT-ADK-AddonKit\\Source-arm\\Products\\ProductB\\TestOEMInput.xml**.

 2. Update the location of your BSP: